-This corn salad recipe is adapted from one I observed Kevin Bevington, BBQ champ extraordinaire, making at a BBQ class.
+This creamy corn salad recipe is adapted from one I observed Kevin Bevington, BBQ champ extraordinaire, making at a BBQ class.
 I didn’t write anything down and so I had to recreate it from memory.
 Memory and my own twists.
 I use fresh jalapenos instead of jarred, added cilantro, and way less butter and cream cheese.
-The result was a perfect summer BBQ side dish.
+The result was a perfect side dish for BBQs or potlucks.

 The recipe calls for defrosted frozen corn but if you have lots of cobs, grill them and then cut the kernels off.
-Such a great way to show off fresh corn.
+Such a great way to show off the great flavor of fresh corn.

 Serving Summer Corn Salad

 I usually serve this salad warm because the sauce is made of cream cheese and butter.
 If it’s cold, the butter coagulates a bit.